• 11+ English public school entrance exams.

 I also love helping pupils with their Oxbridge entrance and wider reading, and have seen a dozen Classics and English students successfully into those universities, where many are pursuing successful careers.
 I have also helped undergraduates with their Classics degrees.

-Philip is a highly experienced private tutor with over a decade of experience.
-He has been privately tutoring since 2003, when he left Oxford University with a degree in Classics and English.
+Philip is a highly experienced private tutor who has been tutoring since 2003, when he left Oxford University with a degree in Classics and English.

-Philip Womack has been appointed to teach Children's Fiction to undergraduates at Royal Holloway University, one morning a week, from September 2015.
-He was also a fellow of First Story, a charity which sends writers into inner city schools to do creative writing workshops and produce an anthology of their work, and in 2016 is Patron of Reading at the John Roan School, Maze Hill.
+He was a fellow of First Story, a charity which sends writers into inner city schools to do creative writing workshops and produce an anthology of their work.

-He writes for a number of newspapers and magazines, including The Telegraph, The Financial Times, and The Guardian, and is a contributing editor on Literary Review.
-In 2013 he was a judge on the Costa Children's Book Award, and leading courses on How to Write Children's Fiction, Greek Mythology, and How to Read Greek Tragedy, at the How To: Academy.
+He writes for a number of newspapers and magazines, including The Telegraph, The Financial Times, The Times Literary Supplement, The Spectator and The Guardian, and is a contributing editor on Literary Review.

 I use a mixture of humour and rigorous learning, and also aim not just to focus on the exam, but to broaden the pupils' general cultural outlook.
 I am very flexible with regard to suiting the needs of the client, and aim to get to know the pupil and his or her learning techniques, building up confidence and knowledge as well as helping them become focused and ready for the exam.